cengwins/ceng435/README.md

-Install docker and VSCode on your sytstem
+Install docker (and optionally compose V2 plugin - not the docker-compose!) and VSCode on your sytstem.
+Run the docker containers as non-root users...

+## Common installation steps

 Go to your favorite development folder on your local machine and run